 News and Events

-There will be a BADASS Active Bystander Intervention Training on April 20 at 6pm in McHugh Commons.
+The WRC conducts frequent BADASS Active Bystander Intervention Trainings.
 Learn about the issues that face many members of our community (such as sexual violence, discrimination, substance abuse and mental illness), strategies for overcoming barriers to action, and the skills to take action to help create a safe, healthy and inclusive community.
+As part of the broad Active Bystander Intervention offerings, we also offer Mental Health First Aid, QPR, and Trauma Informed Communities.

 Campus Clarity Program Teaches Students to